Are you planning on wanting to take a coach trip or holiday?

 These tips are based on a regular coach with 49 seats.

-What Seat on a Coach is Best for Travel Sickness?
+What Seat on a Coach is Best To Avoid Travel Sickness?

-What seat on a coach is best for travel sickness?
+What seat on a coach is best to avoid travel sickness?

 The front seat, the seat behind the middle door, and the middle seat of the back row are the best.
 Being in any seat ahead of the front axle should help reduce travel sickness.

-What seat on a coach is best for travel sickness?
+What seat on a coach is best to avoid travel sickness?

 Front Seats